nuts-foundation/nuts-node/docs/pages/deployment/docker.rst

 Examples
 ********
-The examples assume the current working directory on the host contains te following structure:
+The examples assume the current working directory on the host contains the following structure:

 .. code-block:: none